ConstraintFlow: A DSL for Specification and Verification of Neural Network Analyses: Introduction

 \section{Introduction}

-While deep neural networks (DNNs) can achieve impressive performance, there is a growing consensus on the need for their safety and robustness, particularly in safety-critical domains like autonomous driving~\cite{driving}, healthcare~\cite{AMATO201347}, etc., due to their susceptibility against environmental and adversarial noise~\cite{madry2018towards, xu2023robust}.
-Across various countries, governments have initiated efforts to develop standards for their deployment in safety-critical domains and to safeguard society against their potential misuse~\cite{usai, ukai}.
-Formal certification of DNNs can be used to assess the performance of a DNN on an infinite set of inputs, which provides a more reliable metric of its real-world performance than measuring accuracy on a finite set of test inputs.
+Deep neural networks (DNNs) are the dominant AI technology currently and have shown impressive performance in diverse applications in diverse domains including computing, medicine, mathematics, and natural sciences.
+However, their black-box construction~\cite{Ribeiro0G:16} and vulnerability against environmental and adversarial noise~\cite{lbfgs} have raised concerns about their trustworthiness in safety-critical settings such as autonomous driving and healthcare.
+The field of certified artificial intelligence (AI) to formally certify DNNs has emerged in recent years and has been proposed as a key technology to overcome this barrier in literature~\cite{nnvbook,robustmlsystems,trustworthyacm}

-State-of-the-art DNN certifiers~\cite{deepz, refinezono, AI2, optAndAbs, deeppoly, zhang2018crown, alphacrown, star, cnncert, dutta, ehlers2017formal, scalablever, fastcrown, gpupoly, semidefinite, convexrelaxation, krelu, tjandraatmadja, vincent19, imagestars, wang2018neurify, wang2018, wang2021beta, weng18a, WongK18, wu2020, xiang2017, Zelazny2022OnOB, syrenn, fanc, ivan} are based on Abstract Interpretation~\cite{absi}.
+State-of-the-art DNN certifiers~\cite{deepz,refinezono,AI2,optAndAbs,deeppoly,zhang2018crown,alphacrown,star,cnncert,dutta,ehlers2017formal,scalablever,fastcrown,gpupoly,semidefinite,convexrelaxation,krelu,tjandraatmadja,vincent19,imagestars,wang2018neurify,wang2018,wang2021beta,weng18a,WongK18,wu2020,xiang2017,Zelazny2022OnOB,syrenn,fanc,ivan} are based on Abstract Interpretation~\cite{absi}.
 Developing a scalable certifier applicable to realistic networks requires balancing the tradeoff between certifier cost and precision.
-The current development process is tedious and involves (i) designing efficient algorithms that capture the intricate behaviors of DNNs by balancing the tradeoffs, and (ii) establishing their \textit{over-approximation-based soundness}.
-This requires substantial expertise in algorithm design and formal methods.
-Further, the existing certifier implementations~\cite{eran, Lirpa:20, marabou, neuralsat,goose} primarily concentrate on certifying properties for specific DNN topologies (e.g., feedforward).
-However, as deep learning frameworks continually introduce new topologies, the designing of new abstract domains and transformers becomes increasingly cumbersome, time-consuming, and a source of unsound results.
+The current development process is tedious and involves (i) coming up with algorithms that capture the intricate behaviors of DNNs by balancing the tradeoffs, and (ii) efficiently implementing them.
+This requires substantial expertise in algorithm design, formal methods, and optimizations.
+Even with the tedious development, existing certifier implementations~\cite{eran,Lirpa20,marabou} primarily concentrate on certifying properties for specific DNN topologies (e.g., feedforward) and are tailored to specific hardware architectures, lacking the ability to leverage machine-specific performance optimizations.
+However, as deep learning frameworks continually introduce new topologies, the manual development of custom implementations optimized for specific DNN topologies and hardware becomes increasingly cumbersome.
+Only a handful of experts have the required knowledge to develop a practical certifier which makes the development process inaccessible to most users of DNN technology.